nimiq/developer-center/learn/index.md

 # Nimiq Proof-of-Stake

 Welcome to the Nimiq Proof-of-Stake documentation!
 Introducing our new consensus protocol, Albatross.
-This page provides a brief yet comprehensive overview of our protocol and its unique features.
-Covering key aspects, we provide essential insights into Nimiq's Proof-of-Stake.{.subline}
+This page provides a brief yet comprehensive overview of our protocol and its unique features.{.subline}

 <Grid class="raw" :items="$frontmatter.links" mt-64 />